Protecting Your Privacy and Funds

 - Download the updates for your phone and mobile apps.

-- Tell First Business immediately if you change your phone number or lose your mobile device.
+- Tell the Bank immediately if you change your phone number or lose your mobile device.

 - Be aware of shoulder surfers.
 The most basic form of information theft is observation.
 Be aware of your surroundings especially when you're punching in sensitive information.